 Diane has campaigned to help unaccompanied migrant children travelling from Greece and Italy.

 Diane is a skilled orator, a quick thinker, a glorious debater, a genuine public servant and a thoroughly decent woman.
-I mean reading through Hansard right now is a delight, some of her points and comebacks are glorious.
-And brilliant.
-And strong.

 She has spoken on Leveson, terrorism, education, poverty, welfare, illness, disability, refugees, child sexual abuse, pro-choice abortion.
 Her campaigns include legal aid, civil liberties, fighting crime, sickle cell thallasemia, public transport, improving education.
-She has given speeches at Harvard University, for Christ’s sake.
+She has given speeches at Harvard University, for goodness sake.
 Have you?
 She has travelled to Kenya, China, Uganda, all over the world, representing the Government.
 Representing Britain.
 HAVE YOU?

 And how, how has this brilliant, bright, dedicated, little black girl been thanked for 30 years of daily service to our country?